Gilles Létourneau: Academic career and scholarship

-Justice Létourneau has served as Vice-Dean, Director of Undergraduate Studies and professor in the Law Faculty of Laval University, and is the author or co-author of over 100 texts, reports or articles connected with the law, legislation, the administration of justice and reform.
-Between 1977 and 1985, he served Quebec editor of the Canadian law report "Criminal Reports".
+Justice Létourneau has served as vice-dean, director of undergraduate studies and professor in the law faculty of Laval University, and is the author or co-author of over 100 texts, reports or articles connected with the law, legislation, the administration of justice and reform.
+Between 1977 and 1985, he served as Quebec editor of the Canadian law report Criminal Reports.

 Létourneau serves on the advisory board for The Sedona Conference, a forum dedicated to the advanced study of law and policy.